NickYadance/NickYadance.github.io/content/en/docs/intro/dg.md

 ---
-title: "Digital Garden"
+title: "Welcome to the Garden"
-description: "This ia the place where i plant some trees and flowers, in digital format."
+description: "These are nice trees and flowers that you can copy."
-lead: "This ia the place where i plant some trees and flowers, in digital format."
+lead: "These are nice trees and flowers that you can copy."
 date: 2022-09-02T11:16:55+08:00
 lastmod: 2022-09-02T11:16:55+08:00
 draft: false